 3

-Main Pressures Facing Christians
+Main Challenges Facing Christians and Churches

 4

-What Life Is Like for Christians in New Zealand
+Christian Life and Witness in New Zealand

 Christian discipleship in New Zealand is often lived openly, but with growing cultural distance from historic Christian belief.